derekkddj/SSHMAP/README.md

 - [ ] Create POST-Explotation modules, like launch linpeas or linux exploit suggester
 - [ ] Better clean stop after Ctrl-C
 - [x] Session manager, to close and create SSH tunnels bettter
+- [ ] The SSHSessionManager must try to connect to the machine with various jumps if one of them does not work.
+How to "blacklist" an specific node?
+- [x] Timestamt de los intentos realizados, en el fichero de log